ivancaro1/cloudformation-foundations/5_mappings/README.md

 ## Mappings

+Mappings are fixed variables within your CloudFormation template.
+They are very andy to differentiate between different environments (dev vs prod), regions (AWS regions), AMI types, etc.
+All the values are hardcoded within the template.

 Maps AWS region and architecture to Amazon Machine Images (AMIs) and environment names to instance types.

 - **AWSRegionArch2AMI:**